Skip to main content

 Hard disk attributesHard disk attributes

-1. From any Parts Model view screen (navigate to Infrastructure > Hardware > Parts > Model List and click on an existing part), click the + Add New Part link at the bottom of the screen in the Parts section:
+1. Navigate to Infrastructure > Hardware > Parts > Model List and click an existing part model.
+At the bottom of the screen, click the + Add New Part link in the Parts section.

 Add New Part link buttonAdd New Part link button